melt-umn/ableC-tensors/learn_ableC_tensors/tensors_and_intervals.md

 1. **lBound (int)**: the left bound of an interval represents where to start accessing the Tensor in a corresponding dimension
 2. **rBound (int)**: the right bound of an interval represents where to stop accessing in the same dimension

 Note that both bounds are **inclusive**.
 In otherwords, if the lBound is 0 and the rBound is 4, the accessed indices would be 0, 1, 2, 3, and 4.

-However, most Intervals will have more than one dimension.
+In addition, most Intervals will have more than one dimension.
 When accessing a Tensor, each dimension of that Tensor is required to have a corresponding Interval to access it.
 In other words, a Tensor with four dimensions must take in a sequence of four Intervals.
+The syntax for defining an Interval, for defining a sequence of Intervals, and for indicating that a Tensor is going to be accessed is below.
+Explicit examples using Intervals will be written after the next three sections (under **Interval Examples**).

+### How to create an Interval
+When creating an Interval, there is syntax to show that an Interval is being created as well as some unique syntax to indicate the range of the interval.
+This unique syntax was created to help users write shorter, easier code.
+An Interval is started by `<(` and ended with `)>`.
+In the middle, however, is the important information.

+As said just above, there is new syntax that was created to represent the range of an interval.
+Please keep in mind that all the syntax below would be put in the middle of  `<(  )>`.
+1. The most intuitive syntax is just a integer.
+If a single integer is in the Interval, that integer represents both the beginning and end of the accessing range.
+2. It is also possible to access every index in the Tensor dimension corresponding to the Interval by using just `*`.
+In other words, the Intervals left bound is automatically set to 0 and its right bound is set to the corresponding dimension length - 1.
+This can be particularily useful if the programmer does not know the length of the corresponding dimension beforehand (it can be figured out through function calls, but this is simpler).
+Although this would not make sense to use for a one-dimension array, it does have more use in arrays of greater dimensions.
+3. The syntax `,-,` represents a range.
+Both integers and the `*` syntax can be used with the range symbol to create different combinations (the last two are included for sake of consistency, but have no practical use):
+  1. `intStart ,-, intEnd` creates an Interval that starts at `intStart` and stop at `intEnd`.
+  2. `intStart ,-, *` creates an Interval that starts at `intStart` and stops at the end of the corresponding dimension.
+  3. `* ,-, intEnd` creates an Interval that starts at 0 and stops at `intEnd`.
+Equivalent to `0 ,-, intEnd`.
+  4. `* ,-, *` creates an Interval that starts at 0 and stops at the end of the corresponding dimension.
+Equivalent to `*`.

+### How to create a sequence of Intervals

+### How to access a Tensor with a sequence of Intervals